-In Alaska, you may ask to have your criminal record sealed only if the record is, beyond a reasonable doubt, based on mistaken identity or false accusation.
-To have your records sealed, you must complete a form called Request to Seal Criminal Justice Information.
+In Alaska, you can ask an agency to seal your record only if the record is, beyond a reasonable doubt, based on mistaken identity or false accusation.

 If your criminal record is sealed, the information it contains may be disclosed only for purposes of: